bradleyeckert/chad/verilog/doc/verilog.md

 - The syntax is much more concise.
 - Case sensitivity.
 - File operations are much easier.
+- Vectors may have a width of 1.

 ## What I like about VHDL